 This bill mandates that inmates in State and private correctional facilities be allowed to make telephone and video calls without any charges imposed on them or the other party.
-The legislation amends existing law to ensure that all telephone service contracts for inmates comply with State procurement provisions while eliminating previous rate caps for domestic calls.
-Notably, international calls will also be available at no charge to inmates, provided that the contracts adhere to the relevant procurement laws.
+The legislation amends existing law to ensure that all telephone service contracts for inmates comply with State procurement provisions while eliminating previous stipulations regarding maximum rates for domestic calls.
+Notably, it allows for international calls to be made at no charge, provided that the contracts adhere to the relevant procurement laws.

 Statutes affected: Introduced: 30:4-8.12, 30:4-8.13